- Pittsburgh Parking Lot and Garages Accident Attorneys

 When most people think about car accidents, they picture high-speed collisions on city roads and highways.
 Of course, these are usually the most serious types of car accidents.
 As a result, those involved in these types of accidents are quick to file police reports, contact insurance companies, and hire an attorney after an accident.
 On the other hand, people often brush off accidents that occur in parking lots and parking garages.

-The attorneys at Berger and Green have over 40 years’ experience helping injured Pittsburgh residents get the compensation they need and deserve.
+The Pittsburgh personal injury lawyers at Berger and Green have over 40 years of experience helping injured Pittsburgh residents get the compensation they need and deserve.
 Call us today: 412-661-1400.

 What types of accidents happen in parking lots?